 An index provides a means of integrating information from a composite of the various measures of biological attributes.
 The purpose of an index is to provide a means of integrating information from the various measures of biological attributes (or metrics).
 Metrics vary in their scale-they are integers, percentages, or dimensionless numbers.
 Prior to developing an integrated index for assessing biological condition, it is necessary to standardize core metrics via transformation to unitless scores.
-The standardization assumes that each metric has the same value and importance (i.e., they are weighted the same), and that a 50% change in one metric is of equal value to assessment as a 50% change in another.
+The standardization assumes that each metric has the same value and importance (i.e., they are weighted the same), and that a 50% change in one metric is they are weighted the same), and that a 50% change in one m of equal value to assessment as a 50% change in another.